General Information for Faculty

 My grant requires I provide information about commercialization - is there language available for me to use?

-General information about the services OTC provides can be found below.
+General information about the services ORC provides can be found below.
 In addition, feel free to contact the office if you need more detailed assistance.
-OTC Staff Listing
+ORC Staff Listing

-Commercialization at Rutgers, The State University of New Jersey Rutgers Office of Technology Commercialization (OTC) has been successfully commercializing technologies since its inception in 1988.
-From early stage technologies to those close to market, OTC provides a range of services suited to the innovation's stage of development and discipline.
+Commercialization at Rutgers, The State University of New Jersey Rutgers Office of Research Commercialization (ORC) has been successfully commercializing technologies since its inception in 1988.
+From early stage technologies to those close to market, ORC provides a range of services suited to the innovation's stage of development and discipline.
 We view our researchers as clients and partner with them throughout the entire commercialization process, ensuring that they receive the services they need when they need them.

 Commercialization activities provided to our researchers are divided into four main categories: